WayScience/CytoSnake/tests/README-tests.md

 ### Reproducibility

-Reproducibility is an integral part of Cytosnake ensuring the reliable robust conclusions
+Reproducibility is an integral part of Cytosnake ensuring the reliable robust conclusions.
 Our tests are designed to ensure reproducibility by monitoring `CytoSnake`'s functionality across different scenarios.
 This means that CytoSnake will be subjected to various inputs and conditions to test actively identifying and capturing any inconsistencies with the generated outputs.
 Our testing design aims to offer researchers in the community a sense of reliability, ensuring they can consistently achieve reproducible results that reinforce robust scientific conclusions.